-Fat injections can be an effective way to reduce wrinkles, diminish acne scarring and regain a more youthful appearance.
+Fat injections, also known as facial injections or face injections, can be an effective way to reduce wrinkles, diminish acne scarring and regain a more youthful appearance.
 By injecting human fat harvested from your own body, cosmetic surgeons at Cleveland Clinic Cosmetic & Plastic Surgery Center enhance facial fullness, fill deep creases, soften facial creases and wrinkles, plump lips and build up shallow contours.

 Before & After Photos